CLAS Career Advising

 Some of the options the CRC offers to students eager to start their career exploration are career planning appointments.
 These one on one sessions allow the students to talk about any topic from helping them explore career paths and figuring out what they want to do to mock interviews to how to get started with the job search.
 Students eager to continue their education at graduate or professional schools can get assistance with personal statements, CVs and exploring which schools or programs will be right fit for them.
 Students can also attend workshops or info sessions hosted by CRC staff and Employers who recruit at UF.

-Career Planning appointment hours for Spring 2017 (schedule an appointment)
+Career Planning appointment hours for Summer 2017 (schedule an appointment)

 Thursday: 9:30 a.m. – 10:30 a.m.